 Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2019.

 Increasingly, wireless speakers boast smart skills too, with voice assistants like Amazon's Alexa and Google Assistant baked in for good measure.
-That means they'll be at your beck and call when it comes to shopping, weather forecasts, or taking charge of other smart home appliances like your lights and thermostat.
+That means they'll be at your beck and call when it comes to shopping, weather forecasts or taking charge of smart home appliances like your lights and thermostat.